Ricks-Lab/benchRP/README.md

 # benchRP  -  Results Parser for SETI MB Benchmark Tools

- Utility to read MB_bench_213 results file and output a pipe delimited file for import into excel

- Plan to modify so that it can parse arguments from the psv file output by benchMT to produce a parseable file with argument names as column headers and argument values as row items.
-This is especially useful for profiling results of GPU app DOE results.
+  Utility to output a pipe delimitted file, which also expands command line arguments with argument name in the header and argument value as data.
+This is intended to facilitate the analysis of the sensitivity of processing speed and accuracy as a function of command line tuning options.
+It is able to process the output of the Windows based MB_bench_213 benchmark utility or the Linux based benchMT pst file.